Why the Distinction Matters: Understanding Neurodivergence and Trauma

 You deserve that space.
 You deserve that journey.

-If you're ready to explore your experiences with a therapist who understands the overlap of trauma and neurodivergence and who offers inclusive, non-pathologizing care, consider reaching out to me, I’d be honored to support you, and if I cannot, I could recommend resources.
+If you're ready to explore your experiences with a therapist who understands the overlap of trauma and neurodivergence, consider reaching out to me.
+I’d be honored to support you.
+If I cannot, I can recommend resources.
 Feel free to contact me to schedule a free consultation and see if we're a good fit.